snailrose/ConfigSharp/README.md

 </pre>

 type, name, key1, key2, and key_chunk may be any alpha numeric identifier as long as the first character is a letter.
-All attribute values need to defined within quotation marks.
+All attribute values need to defined within quotation marks, and terminated with the semicolon  `;` character.
 It’s up to you to convert the string for your needs.
 <br/>
 The assignment `=>>>` allows you to put everything in the attribute up to the terminating `<<<=;` tag.